BRAND NAME: TENORMIN

 The fight or flight situation is more or less just what it sounds like: the body gets ready to do what is necessary to save its life.
 This might involve running from a predator, struggling with an enemy, or simply experiencing fear or anxiety.
 The actual fighting or fleeing is voluntary but there plenty of involuntary body modifications that make effective fighting or fleeing possible.
 The pupils dilate, the heart rate increases, blood circulation diverts from the digestive tract and towards the muscles of the legs and arms, etc. The receptors in our different organs that are involved in the sympathetic nervous system are alpha receptors and beta receptors.
 Atenolol concerns the beta receptors in the heart, which are called "beta-one" receptors.

 As one might guess, if there are beta-one receptors, there are also "beta-two receptors".
 When stimulated, beta-two receptors serve to relax the airways of the lung (for deeper breaths), facilitate fat mobilization, thicken salivary secretions, as well as perform other actions.
 Atenolol is a beta-one blocker and is not involved with the beta-two receptors.
-Atenolol blocks the function of only the beta-one receptors.
+Atenolol blocks the function of only the beta-one receptors, ultimately slowing the heart rate down to promote better heart chamber filling and to reduce rhythm problems that happen when the heart rate races.

 (original graphic by marvistavet.com)